.

 perhaps most crucially, its sense of atmosphere is richly palpable.
 The

-greatness of Super Metroid is apparent from the moment Samus
+Super Metroid is apparent from the moment Samus

 Aran floats up from within her Gunship to stand poised and ready in the